Dynamics of Learning under User Choice: Overspecialization and Peer-Model Probing: Experimental Details and Additional Results

 \paragraph{Amazon Reviews 2023.} We use the \texttt{McAuley-Lab/Amazon-Reviews-2023} corpus (via HuggingFace), constructing a binary sentiment task from review text and star ratings.
 We sample up to 30{,}000 reviews from nine product categories and define labels by $y=\mathbf{1}[\text{rating}\ge 4]$ (so 1--3 stars are negative, 4--5 stars are positive).
 Features are $d=384$ dimensional sentence embeddings of the review text produced by \texttt{all-MiniLM-L6-v2}, with a stratified 95/5 train-test split.
 Each learner uses the same logistic regression setup as Census.

 \paragraph{User Preferences.} For Census and MovieLens, we simulate a market with $m=5$ learners and model inherent user preferences $\pi(z)$ via K-means clustering ($K=5$) on user features, assigning each user's preferred platform based on their cluster membership.
 For Amazon, we use category-based partitions ($m=9$ learners, one per product category): each review is assigned to its category group, and this group index induces the preference partition $\{S_i\}_{i=1}^m$.
 In all cases, the partition captures the intuition that users from different demographic or behavioral segments may have systematic affinities for different platforms.

+\paragraph{Train/test splits.} Each experiment constructs one held-out test set at the start and uses the remaining users as the shared training pool for all learners.
+Census uses a fixed 99/1 split with random seed 0; Amazon uses a stratified 95/5 split over sentiment labels; MovieLens uses a 90/10 user split.
+We do not use a validation split because the experimental hyperparameters are fixed in advance rather than tuned per run.
 Dataset-specific hyperparameters are summarized in Table~\ref{tab:hyperparameters}.

+\paragraph{Census neural experiment.} The neural Census experiment in Figure~\ref{fig:census_nn} changes only the learner family relative to the linear Census experiments.
+Each learner is a two-layer ReLU MLP with architecture $d\!\to\!64\!\to\!1$, trained with SGD on binary cross-entropy.
+The held-out test split, K-means preference clusters, and cluster-induced learner rankings are reused unchanged.
+In the bad-outcome run, learners are randomly initialized, $\tau=0.3$, and no learner probes.
+In the good-outcome run, learners are initialized by partition pretraining on the users who rank them first, $\tau=0.7$, and Learner 2 probes.
+Probing is offline: pseudo-labels are collected once from the initialized peer selected by the preference-aware rule $T_i(x)=\{\pi(x)\}$, with $\kappa=0$, and the probing learner then trains on the weighted combination of organic and pseudo-labeled losses.
+We use $T=1000$ MSGD iterations, three random seeds, and the probing weights shown in Figure~\ref{fig:census_nn}.